rapidez/image-resizer/README.md

 ## Config

-Keep in mind that you've to whitelist all sizes to avoid ddos attacks!
+Keep in mind that you have to whitelist all sizes to avoid ddos attacks!
 Publish the config and specify the sizes you want:

 ```sh
 php artisan vendor:publish --provider="Rapidez\ImageResizer\ImageResizerServiceProvider" --tag=config